-We recognize that facing cancer treatment or transplant can be a stressful life experience for your child and family.
+We recognize that facing cancer treatment, transplant or chronic illness can be a stressful life experience for your child and family.
 We offer a variety of support and mental health services to help you through this time.

 Social work - we have three dedicated social workers in our hematology/oncology program.
 Each one works with a group of doctors and serves as a key member of the care team, providing individualized care to your child.
 Learn more about social services